perer-li/whitepaper/whitepaper.md

 Master of Science in Internet computing from University of London, Peter also has a master’s degree in investment from FuDan University.
 He worked as senior executives for Citi Bank, Ping An Insurance and a few other internet finance companies.
 He is specialized in research and development of internet finance and blockchain product.

-#### Jason Li

-Master from UCL and is an enrolled PhD.
-Jason has worked as techleads for investment banks like Deutsche Bank，Merrill Lynch，JP Morgan in Toronto, New York, Hong Kong.
-Recently he is applying blockchain technology to innovate banking.

 #### Susan Maddison

 Marketing director Susan is an IT Director of Aetna International，Responsible for the end-to-end delivery of APAC & EMEA portfolio.